 - Tips for air travel

-First we need to be alert to signs that we are beyond, or about to be beyond, our comfort zone.
+Most importantly we need to be alert to signs that we are beyond, or about to be beyond, our comfort zone.
 We know from both research and lived experience that, if we push too far or too long beyond our comfort zone, it may take days to recover minimal functioning.
-So we need to learn the boundaries of our comfort zone, especially because the effects are variable.
 We can practice good self-care and also help those who care about us if we develop the habit of assessing ourselves each morning and communicating our “score” to others, using this HMD Self-Monitoring Tool.